chromawoods/instaFilta/README.md

 Usage
 -----
-Call instaFilta on the text field that should be observed, passing any of the options in an object.
+Call instaFilta on the text field(s) that should be observed, passing any of the options in an object.
 In the below example, we have specified that we only want to match items that begin with whatever the user types in the text field.
+If you want to use instaFilta on multiple text inputs, be sure to specify the scope option.

 ```javascript
 $('#username-filtering').instaFilta({